 The killing of Suleimani divided the American establishment.
 Democrats in Congress questioned the legality of the operation.

-"Do we understand correctly that the United States simply took and killed the second most influential person in Iran without congressional approval, deliberately provoking a potential large-scale war in the region?" - posted on twitter Connecticut Senator Chris Murphy Member of Senate Foreign Relations Committee
+"Do we understand correctly that the United States simply took and killed the second most powerful man in Iran without Congress authorization, deliberately provoking a potential large-scale war in the region?" - posted on twitter Connecticut Senator Chris Murphy Member of Senate Foreign Relations Committee

 GOP member and former army veteran Lee Zeldin called the killing more than justified: “The days when successive American leaders sat at the negotiating table and American soldiers died on the battlefield, this impunity is over,” he wrote on twitter.

 Many hastened to draw parallels between the death of Suleymani and the assassination of Osama bin Laden in 2011.

 “President Trump just tossed dynamite in a powder keg.
 Now he will have to tell the Americans what he intends to do in the future to protect our troops and embassy staff, our people and our interests - both at home and abroad, as well as our partners in the region and beyond, ”said Biden ...

-“The importance of this step cannot be overemphasized,” agreed retired US General David Petraeus, who commanded operations in Afghanistan and Iraq and a former CIA director, but warned that there would soon be a reaction in Iraq, and most likely in Syria and the region. the whole ”.
+“The importance of this step is difficult to overestimate,” agreed retired US General David Petraeus, who commanded operations in Afghanistan and Iraq and a former CIA director, but warned that there will soon be a reaction in Iraq, and, in all likelihood, in Syria and the region in the whole ”.

 “He was the outer banner of the Islamic Republic, the face of their strategy, but the strategy itself does not end there,” Ostovar said.

 Meanwhile, some members of the American administration were taken aback by the news; they note that the assassination of Suleymani was not seriously considered until the last moment.